iantfleming/Ian-s-Game-of-Life/README.md

 The writing below specifies the task that I had to complete:

 Ian's Game of Life is my solution to the well known Conway's Game of Life, a cellular automation program devised by John Horton Conway.
 For an in depth description of the problem, have a look at the Game of Life [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) page.
-Listed below are the 4 rules required for the game to work:
+Listed below are the four rules required for the game to work:

 	- Any live cell with fewer than two live neighbours dies, as if by underpopulation.
 	- Any live cell with two or three live neighbours lives on to the next generation.